 Life on Life in Action

-An excellent example of Discipling Leaders in action is occurring in the Worship Ministry of Perimeter Church in Duluth, GA.
-The Pastor, Randy Schlichting, knows how to grow disciples through Discipleship Groups because he oversaw the Life on Life Discipleship Ministry of the church for many years as Adult Ministry Director.
+An excellent example of a discipling leader in action is occurring in the Worship Ministry of Perimeter Church in Duluth, GA.
+The Pastor, Randy Schlichting, knows how to grow disciples through discipleship groups because he oversaw the Life on Life Discipleship Ministry of the church for many years as Adult Ministry Director.
 So he applied this experience to his Worship teams.
 Teams at Perimeter lead worship once/month on average, so they had been coming in mid-week to rehearse twice/month.
 Adding spiritual growth to the goals of the ministry required rethinking the process, and it was decided that worship teams would go to a weekly gathering.
-On the first week, the team is discipled as a group by an Elder with discipleship experience.
+On the first week, the team is discipled as a group by an elder with discipleship experience.
 On the second and third weeks, they focus on discipleship discussion half the time and rehearse half the time.
 On the fourth week they spend almost the whole time rehearsing.
 Randy coaches the disciplers.

 The ministry result of applying discipling leadership to a worship ministry?
 Randy says the teams love God more and love each other more, and therefore the congregation experiences their worship leading as more authentic and less as a performance.

 So, the discipling leader is a person who applies intentional planning, energy, time, and love to growing the people who are participating in his or her ministry.
 It is a journey that could change the church world, and that is a journey worth taking.

 John Purcell is a Leadership Coach and Church Consultant who lives in Atlanta, GA.
 He assists churches in ministry and strategic planning and coaches them to disciple believers and develop leadership coaching cultures. www.transform-coach.com.